bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-google-sso-for-bitrise.md

     weight: 17

 ---
-This guide provides step-by-step instructions on setting up Bitrise as a SAML application on Google G Suite.
+This guide provides step-by-step instructions on setting up Bitrise as a SAML application on G Suite.

 {% include message_box.html type="important" title="SAML SSO with Org Elite and Velocity plans" content="Please note that SAML SSO is only available for an Org with the [Org Elite and Velocity plans](https://www.bitrise.io/pricing).
 If you try to set up SAML SSO to an Org that has an [Org Standard subscription](https://www.bitrise.io/pricing/teams), the **Single Sign-On** tab will appear on the left menu bar in your **Account Settings** but you won’t be able to use it.
 Click **Upgrade to Org Elite** in the pop-up window to use SAML SSO in your Org.